IBM/ibmcloud-object-storage-plugin/README.md

    $ sudo systemctl restart kubelet
    ```
 3. Create the provisioner.<br>
-   Before executing following command update `image` details as per your reopsitory in `deploy/provisioner.yaml`.
+   Before executing following command update `image` details as per your repository in `deploy/provisioner.yaml`.
 Currently, it is `image: ibmcloud-object-storage-plugin:latest`, which expects image to be in public docker hub
    ```
    $ kubectl create -f deploy/provisioner-sa.yaml
    $ kubectl create -f deploy/provisioner.yaml